 - Perks & Benefits

 - Legal aspects

 While some of this information may change as your company evolves, the great thing about using Xtensio’s template is that it becomes an editable living document once you save it to your dashboard.
 Move modules and sections around to make the template fit your needs and regularly update it as your company grows.
 Collaborate on it with your HR team and upper management.
 Then share the live link to your staff handbook with your employees and new hires so they’ll always be able to see the latest version of the handbook – no sending PDFs or updating a web page in the CMS every time you need to make a change!

 Before you start…

 Employee handbooks vary widely in layout and content based on the company.
 You’ll need to define what information is necessary to tell your employees and create your handbook to meet your specific needs.
 The most common and professional way of beginning is by creating a well-organized “Table of Contents” where you list what information is included in the handbook.
 This will help organize how you want to create your handbook and it will make it easy for readers to find what they’re looking for.

 Quick Tip: An awesome way to welcome new employees to the company and add depth and relevance to the handbook is by including an introductory quote.
 If you have a quote from the CEO or other management figure that reflects your company culture and spirit, this is a great place to use it.

 1. About us

-The first thing your employee handbook should highlight is who your company is by giving background information.
+The first thing your handbook should highlight is who your company is by giving background information.
 It’s important for employees to know these details so they can have a better understanding of the company’s current status.

 - How did the company start?
 What’s the story behind the creation of the company?